mrahmed/cs410/Readme.md

 In `main.py`, we apply a probabilistic statistical language model (LDA) to discover topics in the Quran.

-## Code Flow
+## Script Actions

 `main.py` perfoms the following actions:

 - Parse the date from the XML file
 - Clean the data by:
--- Tokanization
+  * Tokanization
--- Lower casing
+  * Lower casing
--- PoS filtering
+  * PoS filtering
--- Stop word removal
+  * Stop word removal
--- Punctuation removal
+  * Punctuation removal
--- Special character removal
+  * Special character removal
-- Apply LDA model using a number of topics and iterations
+  * Apply LDA model using a number of topics and iterations
-- Visualize the output using LDAviz
+  * Visualize the output using LDAviz

 ## References